-MIAMI – Today in Aviation, Pan American Airways’ Martin M-130, an all-metal, trans-Pacific flying boat, performed its maiden flight in 1934.
+DALLAS – Today in Aviation, the first Pan American Airways Martin M-130, an all-metal, trans-Pacific flying boat, performed its maiden flight in 1934.

 History of the Martin M-130

-Built to fulfill the demand of Pan American World Airways’ President Juan Trippe for a trans-Pacific aircraft, the M-130 was an all-metal flying boat with streamlined aerodynamics and engines strong enough to satisfy the specified range and payload of Pan Am.
-At US$417,000, they were sold.
+Built to fulfill the demand of Pan Am’s President Juan Trippe for a trans-Pacific aircraft, the M-130 was an all-metal flying boat with streamlined aerodynamics and engines strong enough to satisfy the specified range and payload of the airline.
+They were sold at US$417,000.

-In 1940, Aeroflot (SU) had put into regular service the single M-156/PS-30 and flew it along the Pacific coast in the Soviet Far East.
-SU designed the aircraft to carry up to 70 passengers in this role.
-Aeroflot flew it until 1944, at which point it was scrapped.
+In 1940, Aeroflot (SU) put into regular service the single M-156/PS-30 and flew it along the Pacific coast in the Soviet Far East.
+SU designed the aircraft to carry up to 70 passengers in this role and flew it until 1944 when it was scrapped.

 The Hawaii Clipper disappeared between Guam and Manila in July 1938, losing nine crew and six passengers.
-There was no causation determined.
-On a flight from Honolulu, the Philippine Clipper crashed in January 1943, between Ukiah and Boonville, California.
+No cause was ever determined.
+On a flight from Honolulu, the Philippine Clipper crashed in January 1943 between Ukiah and Boonville, California.
 Admiral Robert H. English of ComSubPac and 18 others perished in the accident.

 On Pan Am’s first scheduled flight to what is now Kinshasa in the Democratic Republic of the Congo, the China Clipper left Miami in January 1945.
 Before crossing the South Atlantic Ocean, the route went through Brazil, but the last surviving M-130 did not complete the flight.